hack-technicolor/hack-technicolor/docs/Recovery.md

 ![Pot](images/pot_bankswitch.jpg)

-You only use the middle and outside poles and you split the positive cable to the middle pole from the power supply then the outside right pole looking down at the 3 poles from the knob side to the plug going to the modem.
+You only use the middle and outside poles and you split the positive cable to the middle pole from the power supply then the outside right pole looking down at the 3 poles from the knob side to the plug going to the gateway.

 Once powered on around 10-15 seconds into the boot cycle you want to turn it around 1/3 turn and just a little more and wait for the led to flash blue then turn it back up and do this 3 times then it will boot on other bank.

 #################################################################################################################################################################################################

-### Monitor Serial Console
+#### Automatic monitoring of serial console

-A Python program written by Mark Smith is available at [GitHub](https://github.com/mswhirl/bouncer) that you can run on a Raspberry Pi which can monitor the serial console output from the modem and then automatically cycle the power to the modem to cause a brown-out condition during boot, to reliably force a temporary bank switch.
+A Python program written by Mark Smith is available at [GitHub](https://github.com/mswhirl/bouncer) that you can run on a Raspberry Pi which can monitor the serial console output from the gateway and then automatically cycle the power to the gateway to cause a brown-out condition during boot, to reliably force a temporary bank switch.

 Please see the pictures for the physical setup, and the comments at the top of bouncer.py for more technical details (it may require timing tweaks for different models).

 If you do any electronics and have some relays and transistors lying around, you probably already have everything required for this just lying around!